makrai/notes/ladhak2010-benchmark-crossling-summ.md

 * prior work limited to a few languages, and mostly in the news domain (Wan+ 2010; Wan, 2011; Yao+ 2015; Zhang+ 2016; Wan+ 2019)
-  * Nguyen and Daumé III, (2019) address this, but the proposed dataset is still limited in size, and contains summaries only in English.
-We address this limitation by proposing a new benchmark dataset
+  * Nguyen and Daumé III, (2019) address this, but the proposed dataset is still limited in size, and contains summaries only in English

 # 7 Conclusion

-* future work: multi-source cross-lingual summarization architectures, i.e models that can summarize from multiple source languages in to a target lang
+* future work: multi-source cross-lingual summarization architectures, i.e, models that can summarize from multiple source languages in to a target lang
-* explore the feasibility of multilingual summarization, i.e. building models that summarize articles from any language to any other language for a given set of languages
+* explore the feasibility of multilingual summarization, i.e. building models that summarize articles from any language to any other language